l-mb/l-mb.github.io/content/2025-08-02-the-AImperors-new-clothes.md

 - A lot of the labelling is done by underpaid and exploited workers.
 - A lot of the content they're trained can only be considered IP theft (and _would_ be, if it wasn't done by billionaires).
+- They are trained to read like confidence tricksters.
 - For Cloud-based Generative AI, the usual privacy concerns apply.
 - Generative AI is marketed with dishonest, exaggerated claims.
 - It's often pushed with the goals of wage suppression, de-skilling, and